Warszawa Główna railway station: Postwar

-After the war, a new Warszawa Główna station (actually a few adopted tracks of a former goods yard, as well as a temporary wooden building on Towarowa Street) took the mainline services over.
-Since 1975 Warszawa Centralna railway station has been Warsaw's principal station, but some scheduled and special trains continued to use the Warsaw Main station until 1997.
-The wooden building is still standing, though in a very poor condition, and houses a part of the Railway Museum.
+After the war, a makeshift Warszawa Główna station was created to the west of city center in the district of Wola, using tracks of a former goods yard and a temporary wooden building on Towarowa Street, serving westbound trains.
+With the reconstruction of the cross city line since 1963 some trains started bypassing the station and after the opening of the new Warszawa Centralna railway station in 1975 it took over the role of Warsaw's principal station, but some scheduled and special trains continued to use the Warszawa Główna station until 1997.
+The wooden building is still standing in 2023, though in a very poor condition, and houses a part of the Warsaw Railway Museum.
 One of the platforms is home to a seasonal night market, where bars, restaurants and cafes offer food and drinks to Varsovians on Tuesday, Friday, Saturday and Sunday nights.

-Construction of a replacement station on the site started in March 2018 and the first train from the re-opened station ran on March 14, 2021.
+Construction of new tracks and platforms on the site of the station started in March 2018 and the first train from the re-opened station ran on 14 March 2021.
 It serves trains running to Łowicz, Sochaczew, Dobieszyn, Skierniewice and Łódź Fabryczna.
-The station will also act as a terminus for long-distance trains during the renovation of the cross-city line.
+The station is also to act as a terminus for long-distance trains during the planned renovation of the cross-city line.

+Until 2021 the station was officially called Warsaw Main Passenger (Warszawa Główna Osobowa), signifying it was dedicated exclusively for passenger trains.
+Following the restoration of regular traffic in 2021 the name was simplified dropping the last segment, while a separate station Warszawa Główna Towarowa dedicated to freight trains, named so in 2000, retains its full name.
+The station name misleading suggests it is the main station of Warsaw in line with the naming convention of the Polish Railways, when it is in fact only a minor station serving a small number of regional trains.